talkpython/twilio-and-sendgrid-python-course/README.md

-# Python-powered chat apps with Twilio and SendGrid course
+# Python-powered chat apps with Twilio and SendGrid

 Python-powered chat apps with Twilio and SendGrid course code, materials, and handouts.